More on PubMed Central

 and connect to licensing services at www.copyright.com*, where you can choose from a list of options regarding how you would like to reuse your desired content and complete the transaction.

-It is a condition of publication in the journal that authors assign copyright to the Association of Schools of Public Health (ASPH).
+It is a condition of publication in the journal that authors assign copyright to the Association of Schools of and Programs of Public Health (ASPPH).
 This ensures that requests from third parties to reproduce articles are handled efficiently and consistently and will also allow the article to be as widely disseminated as possible.
 Although assigning copyright, authors may use their own materials in other publications provided that Public Health Reports is acknowledged as the original place of publication.
 Material published in this journal may be used, modified, reproduced and distributed by the U.S. government for government purposes.

 *Copyright.com is operated by Copyright Clearance Center, a global rights broker that promotes the seamless sharing of knowledge by creating innovative licensing solutions that let academic institutions, businesses, and individuals quickly get permission to use copyright-protected materials while compensating authors, publishers, and other content creators for the use of their works.